SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 # Travel List Application

-We capture all the necessary items that an individial needs to go on a vacation.
+In this application we capture all the necessary items that an individual needs to go on a vacation.
 This application introduces some new concepts in React so far in this learning phase.
 This project introduces the following topics:

 ## Controlled Elements